parasource/rhosus/README.md

 ![rhosus](https://github.com/parasource/rhosus/blob/master/assets/logo_new.svg)

-**Rhosus** is a multi-purpose fast distributed file system written in Go.
-It is build on top of BoltDB and uses etcd for service discovery.
+**Rhosus** is a fast multi-purpose distributed file system written in Go.
+It uses BoltDB for memory-based storage backup and uses etcd for service discovery and password-based authentication.

 ## What is Rhosus